j19sch/building-an-api-testing-framework/README.md

 - Using an IDE like PyCharm is fine too.

 ## Exercises
 - see `API-docs.md` for a description of the API
 - see `./exercises` for the different exercises
-- check `./example_solutions` for example solutions to the exercises
+- see `./exercises/example_solutions` for example solutions to the exercises

 ### Reference materials
 - Python cheatsheet https://github.com/ehmatthes/pcc/releases/download/v1.0.0/beginners_python_cheat_sheet_pcc.pdf